fredayff/Freda-Xu/index.md

 # Yifan Xu
-Every day is a second chance。
+"Every day is a second chance."

 ## About me
 Hello there!
 My name is Yifan Xu.
 I am an undergraduate student majoring in statistics at the University of Toronto.
 I like films, photography, music, and baking.
 I am a big fan of any dessert, especially the chocolate flavor.
+I hope to develop in data analysis and  new media art in the future.

 ## Contact